Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Anisotropic electronic transport in B i B r flakes

-The 4-wire resistances of the segments sample $\mathcal{L}$ do not increase proportionally to their lengths, which indicates that they are dominated by a contact resistance \cite{SM}.
-This can be explained by competing scenarios : either a resistive interface between the Pd/Au contacts and well conducting bulk or surface states, or ballistic conduction in the Landauer-Büttiker picture.
-The variations in resistance from segment to segment can thus be explained either by fluctuations in interface quality, or by differences in the number of edge modes contacted due to insulating resist residues under the electrodes.
+The four-wire resistances of the segments of sample $\mathcal{L}$ do not increase proportionally to their lengths, which indicates that they are dominated by a contact resistance (Sec.
+3 of Supplemental Material \cite{SM}).
+This can be explained by {two} competing scenarios : either a resistive interface between the Pd/Au contacts and {well-conducting} bulk or surface states, or ballistic conduction{, likely due to hinge states}.
+The variations in resistance from segment to segment can, thus, be explained either by fluctuations in interface quality or by differences in the number of edge modes contacted due to insulating resist residues under the electrodes.

 In order to elucidate the flow of current inside the Hall bar devices, we use a formula derived in the context of graph theory \cite{Bapat2004,Devriendt2022}: